Frenuloplasty of penis (Frenulum removal)

 Frenuloplasty of the penis or release and division of Frenulum breve, or short frenulum

-You have a tight foreskin that cannot be pulled back or tight at the skin behind the head of the penis.
-This can cause problems with recurring infections or tears in the foreskin area.
+The frenulum is a band of skin on the underside of the head of the penis below the wee hole, which can cause painful sexual activities.
+You have a tight frenulum or banjo string that can cause the foreskin cannot be pulled back or tight at the skin behind the head of the penis.
+This can cause problems with recurring infections or tears in the frenulum area.
 Frenuloplasty is inappropriate if your foreskin is scarred due to balanitis xerotica obliterans (BXO) or lichen sclerosus.
 Please see further information for BXO.

-There are three options concerning treating a tight foreskin without BXO:
+There are three options concerning treating a tight frenulum without BXO:

 1. Observation – no specific treatment in mild cases

-2. Circumcision, which means that the foreskin is eradicated.
-The advantage of this operation is that once the foreskin is removed, you will not have any problem-related foreskin.
+2. Circumcision, which means that the foreskin and frenulum is eradicated.
+The advantage of this operation is that once the foreskin is removed, you will not have any problem-related foreskin and frenulum.
 The head of the penis is exposed permanently after the operation and is irreversible.

-2. Frenuloplasty is simply a foreskin-releasing procedure.
+2. Frenuloplasty is simply a foreskin-releasing procedure from the banjo string.
 An incision is made on the frenulum or the ridge underneath the surface is excised, thus separating the frenulum underneath the glans.
 This will enable you to keep your foreskin free from bridging and also keep the area underneath clean.

 What are the benefits of having a frenuloplasty?

 The benefit is that he retains his foreskin.
-Frenuloplasty helps to get rid of the bending of the penis.
+Frenuloplasty helps to get rid of the part of bending of the penis.

-Circumcision used to be a commonly practised operation and, on many occasions, was performed with excellent results.
+Frenuloplasty used to be a commonly practised operation without circumcision and, on many occasions, was performed with excellent results.

 What does Frenuloplasty involve?

-Surgical treatment of a short penile frenulum by dividing the skin and re-stitching it lengthwise.
+Surgical treatment of a short penile frenulum condition called frenulum breve by dividing the skin and re-stitching it lengthwise.

 Details of the procedure